 Dr. Daley began his work in ice mechanics and polar ocean engineering when he joined Arctec Canada Limited in 1979.
 In 1995 he joined Memorial, where he has led an active career.
 He was principal investigator on an $8-million Sustainable Technology for Polar Ships and Structures (STePS2) research project, which developed design and assessment tools for ships and offshore structures in the Arctic.

 Dr. Daley is a fellow of SNAME, Engineers Canada and the Canadian Academy of Engineering.
-He has also taken on leadership roles within his faculty, including serving as chair of the ocean and naval architectural engineering program and director of the Ocean Engineering Research Centre.
-Dr. Daley is also the former vice-chair of the Professional Engineers & Geoscientists of Newfoundland & Labrador board of examiners.
+He has also taken on leadership roles within his faculty, including serving as chair of the ocean/naval program and director of the Ocean Engineering Research Centre.
+Dr. Daley is also the former vice-chair of the Professional Engineers and Geoscientists of Newfoundland and Labrador board of examiners.
 He maintains strong collaborative working relationships with industry, government and academia.

 Dr. Daley says receiving the Davidson Medal is “very heartening.”